-Create polls and questions for engaging virtual events
+Create polls and questions for engaging webinars

-Hosting a virtual event is an exciting and dynamic way to adapt to the post-pandemic world where practically everything these days takes place in the digital realm.
+Hosting a webinar is an exciting and dynamic way to adapt to the post-pandemic world where practically everything these days takes place in the digital realm.
 But it can also be beset with many problems, such as a slow or lagging internet connection which can make for awkward pauses and glitches or the fact that you don’t get the benefit of one-on-one networking as you would at an event in real life.

 But luckily, we have some tools on hand to help your digital event run as fluidly and make as much of an impact as possible, all while looking beautiful and being easy to use.